UlyssesWu/CSharp-5.0-and-6.0-for-Unity/README.md

 * `mcs.exe`, `pdb2mdb.exe` and its dependencies were taken from [Mono 4.0.0][mono] installation. pdb2mdb.exe that comes with Unity is not compatible with the assemblies generated with Roslyn compiler.

-* AsyncBridge library provides a set of types that makes it possible to use _async/await_ in projects that target CLR2.0.
+* AsyncBridge library provides a set of types that makes it possible to use _async/await_ in projects that target CLR 2.0.
 For more information, check [this blog post][asyncbridge].

 * If you use _async/await_ inside Unity events (Awake, Start, Update etc) you may notice that continuations (the code below `await` keyword) are executed in background threads.
 Most likely, this is not what you would want.
 To force `await` to return the execution to the main thread, you'll have to provide it with a synchronization context.
 Check `UnityScheduler.cs` example located inside the project.